ihosten/internship_club_brugge/README.md

 **statistical_testing_competitions.ipynb**
 **clustering_competitions.ipynb**
-Extracts metrics from a parquet file and clusters similar competitions based on 2 metrics using K-means from Scikit-Learn Optimal cluster number is detrmined using silhoutte score (limit set to 6) Results are written to an Excel file **analysis.ipynb**
+Extracts metrics from a parquet file and clusters similar competitions
+- Clusters created based on 2 metrics using K-means from Scikit-Learn
+- Optimal cluster number is detrmined using silhoutte score (limit set to 6)
+- Results are written to an Excel file **analysis.ipynb**
 **visualisation.ipynb**